LeaVerou/proposal-composable-value-accessors/README.md

 ### 2. [Alias accessors](alias-accessors.md)

 A shortcut to define accessors that proxy another property or property chain on the same object.
+Essentially value-backed accessors where the property the value is stored in is customizable.
 They _may_ look like this:

 <table><thead><tr><th>Closest current syntax</th><th>Potential new syntax</th></tr></thead>
 <tr valign="top"><td>